wasif350/Automated-Literature-Review/readme.md

 frontend/app.py

-    - Simple UI to enter keywords, choose sources, and run searches.
+    - Simple UI to enter keywords, secondary keywords, choose sources, and run searches.

     - Calls the backend API and shows results in a table.